BlueScriptsAndDies/CLI-Combat-Game/README.md

 # Movements

-Currently there are only "W" and "S"
+Currently there are only "W","S" and "F" to fight.